alandekok/jlibtool/README.md

 # About

 Jlibtool is a replacement for GNU Libtool.
-As it is a C program rather than a shell script, it is significantly faster than libool.
+As it is a C program rather than a shell script, it is significantly faster than libtool.
 This speed difference is most noticable on large projects.

 ## Origin